-It was once felt that the double walled concept was warmer for the bees in winter than single walled hives, but this is one of beekeeping's many myths - I have not seen any difference and I suspect colonies in WBCs may take a little longer to get going in the spring, due to the greater insulation.
-The maintenance needs to be good, otherwise damp will get in the cavity during the winter and be bad for the bees.
+It is often felt that the double walled concept was warmer for the bees in winter than single walled hives, but in my area of West Sussex I have not seen any noticeable difference.
+I suspect colonies in WBCs may take a little longer to get going in the spring, due to the greater insulation.
+I'm sure there is an advantage in more exposed areas.

-The frames used are B.S. and in the past many beekeepers ran both WBC and Nationals as the frames are interchangeable.
+The frames used are B.S. and in the past, many beekeepers ran both WBC and Nationals as the frames are interchangeable.
 The WBC brood box takes 10 frames and is said by some to be too small for what they call the "modern" bee, but with non-prolific queens I have found you can keep bees in them throughout the year without the threat of starvation.
 On many occasions I have taken large crops of honey from them.

-Beware of secondhand WBCs as there are often bodged repairs and home made brood boxes and supers - very often these aren't the correct size and badly made.
+Beware of secondhand WBCs, as there are often bodged repairs and home made brood boxes and supers - very often these aren't the correct size and badly made.

 Originally written by Dave Cushman.
 Rewritten by Roger Patterson.